 - One of the first symptoms typically associated with a bad cold start injector is, a problem starting the vehicle.
-The cold start injector is there to, enrich the fuel mixture of the vehicle.
+The cold start injector is there, to enrich the fuel mixture of the vehicle.
 Consequently, during low temperature conditions.
 However, the injector may have its own thermo switch.
 And, may be commanded by, the system control module.
 As a result, if either the switch or the computer circuit fails, you may have a no start condition.

 Manifold Absolute Pressure Sensor (MAP)

-- The manifold absolute pressure (MAP) sensor; compares the barometric (atmospheric) pressure, to the intake manifold vacuum.
+- The manifold absolute pressure (MAP) sensor, compares the barometric (atmospheric) pressure, to the intake manifold vacuum.
 Consequently, when the sensor fails, it can prevent your engine from starting.

 Mass Air Flow (MAF) Sensor

-- The mass air flow (MAF) sensor tells the computer the amount; (the density) of the air entering the engine.
-A common (MAF) problem is, dirt or foreign matter blocking the sensing element.
+- The mass air flow (MAF) sensor tells the computer, the amount (the density) of the air entering the engine.
+A common (MAF) problem, is dirt or foreign matter blocking the sensing element.
 As a result, preventing the sensor from working.
 However, the sensor itself, may fail after miles of service.

 Engine Coolant Temperature (ECT) Sensor

 - The computer uses the engine coolant temperature (ECT) sensor to know, how much fuel the engine needs.
 And, when to enter, closed loop operation (that is, when the engine has reached operating temperature).
-Therefore, a bad (ECT) sensor; can upset ignition timing and the operation of the, transmission or cooling fan.
+Therefore, a bad (ECT) sensor, can upset ignition timing and the operation, of the transmission or cooling fan.

 Evaporative Emissions Control System (EVAP) Canister Vent Valve

 - The canister vent valve, is part of the evaporative emissions control (EVAP) system.
 The EVAP system temporarily stores, harmful fuel vapors into a canister.
 As a result, preventing their release, into the atmosphere.
-The computer routes the fuel vapors out of the canister; through a canister vent valve and into the intake manifold.
+The computer routes the fuel vapors out of the canister, through a vent valve and into the intake manifold.
 That’s why, a faulty valve, can prevent the engine from starting.